leonkenneth/crystal-arena/README.md

 ## Credits

 - FINAL FANTASY is a registered trademark of Square Enix Holdings Co., Ltd. This is only a fan endeavor
-- Engine is a modification of https://github.com/pinky39/grove?tab=readme-ov-file#how-ai-is-implemented
+- Engine is a modification of https://github.com/pinky39/grove?tab=readme-ov-file#how-ai-is-implemented and is GPL-licensed
-- Components are licensed separately — see each subdirectory's LICENSE file